 3) Strange dreams

-For months now each of the players have been having the same strange dream.
-A forgotten statue to a forgotten god is in a dark underground labyrinth.
-A woman stabbed to death with her blood dripping onto the stone statue.
-She looks familiar you but you have never seen her.
+For months now each of the players has been having the same strange dream.
+A forgotten statue of a forgotten god is in a dark underground labyrinth.
+A woman was stabbed to death with her blood dripping onto the stone statue.
+She looks familiar to you but you have never seen her.

 2) The heist

 This works better for players not starting at level 1.
 Each of the players has been asked to join a heist because of their unique talents.
 They meet with their new employer’s representative to receive the details and their retainer fees to get started.

 If you have no idea what they can steal here are some ideas.

 - An ancient artifact from a collector in a nearby town that refuses to sell

 - Your new employer wants you to recover a stolen item.
 It is a golden box about the size of a sword.
 The job pays more if the still-sealed box is delivered unopened.

 - A rich nobleman shows the players a ransom note.
 Retrieve the boy unharmed.